sinedied/fuzz-run/README.md

 There are a few scripted actions you can use for common day-to-day tasks in your projects:

-- `-u` or `--update`: It will check for outdated packages and run an interactive update, using under the hood `npx npm-check -u` if NPM or PNPM is your package manager or `yarn upgrade-interactive` if you use Yarn.
+- `-u` or `--update`: It will show outdated packages, then ask if you want to update.
+If you accept, it will first update all package within their allowed range according to your `package.json` using `npm update`, `pnpm update` or `yarn upgrade`.
+Then it will run an interactive update, using under the hood `npx npm-check -u` if NPM or PNPM is your package manager or `yarn upgrade-interactive` if you use Yarn.
 - `-r` or `--refresh`: It will delete `node_modules` folder and lockfile, and reinstall all your packages.
 I probably use that more than I should, but it's always a handy fix.

 ### Package manager

-Supported package managers are NPM, [Yarn](https://yarnpkg.com) and [PNPM](https://pnpm.io).
+Supported package managers are [NPM](https://www.npmjs.com), [Yarn](https://yarnpkg.com) and [PNPM](https://pnpm.io).

 By default, your package manager will be autodetected based on your project's lockfile format, and corresponding commands will be used.